davidjoffe/dave_gnukem/README.md

 The name is a pun on 'Duke Nukem' and 'Gnu' as a sort of 'hat-tip'/reference to the open source license/model.

-This wasn't a retro game when I started on it (~1994ish), but it's taken so long it's now 'de facto' retro genre.
-So we are copying also the Duke Nukem Forever model of taking forever to be released.
+The game took forever to complete to mimic the Duke Nukem Forever model of taking forever to be released.

 # License and Additional Credits